THE OVERLAND SCHEDULE OF EVENTS

-Riders will be treated to two awesome sag stops, the first at 19 miles sponsored by Dark Horse Realty, Untapped and Worthy Kitchen, and the second at 33 miles at the Food Shelf itself sponsored by Rasputitsa Spring Classic!
+Riders will be treated to two awesome sag stops, the first at 17.5 miles sponsored by Untapped, Worthy Kitchen and Dark Horse Realty, and the second at 33 miles at the Food Shelf itself sponsored by Rasputitsa Spring Classic!

-And to reward everyone, we’ll have a huge post-ride party with local food and beverage available for purchase from our local food trucks and nano-brewery beer sponsor.
-Not only will you experience the best bike riding of your life, you’ll experience that best food and drink as well!
+And to reward everyone, we’ll have a huge post-ride party with local food and beverage available for purchase from Trail Break Taps + Tacos.
+Not only will you experience the best gravel riding of your life, you’ll experience that best food and drink as well!
 AND CANNONDALE WILL BUY YOUR FIRST BEER!

 Does my entry for GRAVELFEST include the Overland race entry?
-It does not.
-It’s our feeling that many GRAVELFEST participants may not want to race the Overland after riding, camping and socializing so much for three days prior.
-We’d love to have the GFEST participants head out to cheer the racers on the course and then come back to see the finish and party down with the racers.
-Of course, all GRAVELFEST participants are welcome to also register for the Overland.
-Tall order but more power to those who can hack it!
+YES IT DOES!
+That said, many GRAVELFEST participants may not want to race the Overland after riding, camping and socializing so much for three days prior.
+We’d love to have the GFEST participants who are not racing head out to cheer the racers on the course and then come back to see the finish and party down with the racers.

 Will there be camping near the venue?
 Sorry, all pre-race camping is reserved for GRAVELFEST participants: https://www.vermontoverland.com/gravelfest